 It’s that time of the year again and finding the “perfect” gift for everyone on your list never gets easier!
-To help you out a little, we have put together a special guide with gift ideas from Certified B Corporations that are located right here in Western Canada.
+To help you out, we have put together a special guide with gift ideas from Certified B Corporations that are located right here in Western Canada.

 The B Corporation community is made up of people using business as a force for good.
 It’s a community that is coming together to redefine success in business and to create a more equitable economy.
 When you shop with B Corps, you are spreading good cheer beyond the holidays by supporting more equitable and sustainable businesses.